Don’t risk putting your baby chicks outside too soon. Doing so puts their health and safety at risk – find out when can chicks go outside!

 Watching for signs of distress during this method is increasingly important.
 Since your chicks haven’t had exposure to the elements, it increases their risk of becoming chilled.

 Chicks must be raised on their own for at least six weeks before joining your flock.
 However, it’s best to wait until they’re closer to 12 weeks before integrating them with the rest of the flock.
 Adult chickens are much larger!

 Chickens are territorial and far from welcoming.
-Introducing new chickens to a flock is a sketchy thing; they often attack or injure newcomers, so it has to be done properly.
+Introducing new chickens to a flock is sketchy; they often attack or injure newcomers, so it has to be done properly.
 Pecking order is a real thing for chicken flocks.
 The older chickens let the new chickens know their place in the flock, which seems a bit brutal initially.

 Wait until your new chickens are around 12 weeks old so that they can hold their own more against the other members of the flock.

 Making the decision about when can chicks go outside is worrisome.
 You don’t want your chicks to get sick – having a sick chick is a recipe for disaster.
-Once your chicks are fully weathered and over six weeks old, it’s time to begin the process of moving chicks outside.
+Once your chicks are fully weathered and over six weeks old, it’s time to begin moving them outside.